Coreoz/Plume-file/plume-file-web-upload-jersey/README.md

 ```java
 config.register(MultiPartFeature.class);
 ```
-3. Create the webservice file that will use the newly imported class
+3. Create the webservice file with the injected dependency `FileMimeTypeDetector` (it comes from Plume file Core)
-4. Create your webservice endpoint that will upload your file, using the FormData:
+4. Create the webservice endpoint to upload a file (using `multipart/form-data`):
 ```java
 @POST
 @Operation(description = "Upload a file")